 What can I do to help my dog avoid joint pain?

-Arthritis and joint problems develop into a vicious cycle.
+The right exercise Arthritis and joint problems develop into a vicious cycle.
 When it hurts to move, dogs exercise less, gaining weight which then puts greater stress on the joints.
 The right exercise feeds the joint by pumping natural lubrication into the area, helping keep joints more mobile and helping to keep any excess weight off.
 Joints stiffen after periods of rest or sleep, so it can help to provide a heated bed or gentle massage and stretches before your walk to prepare your dog for movement.

-Larger breeds tend to grow very quickly when they are young, and this can put a lot of pressure on their young joints.
+Appropriate nutrition Larger breeds tend to grow very quickly when they are young, and this can put a lot of pressure on their young joints.
 While you cannot prevent this fast growth you can alleviate the stress it may cause their joints by giving them the correct quantity and protein levels of food for their breed and age, as well as considering glucosamine-based supplements.

 Long before your pet shows any symptoms of joint pain, they are able to self-select herbal products that provide pain relief or anti-inflammatory properties that ease the stiffness in their joints.